Building Writing Confidence

-Writing rituals based on time dictate either how long of a time period you spend writing or the time of day at which you write.
-Those related to environment are defined by a particular location (i.e. bedroom, park, beach, tree house) in a certain condition (i.e. clean, messy, secluded, populated, noisy, quiet).
-Behavior-based writing rituals are repeated actions performed (without direct attention) either before or while writing, which often are idiosyncratic or monotonous (i.e. sitting, smoking, sipping a drink, vacuuming, pencil sharpening).
+Writing rituals based on time dictate either how long of a time period the author spends writing or the time of day at which they write.
+Those writing rituals related to environment are defined by a particular location (i.e. bedroom, park, beach, tree house) in a certain condition (i.e. clean, messy, secluded, populated, noisy, quiet).
+Behavior-based writing rituals are repeated actions performed (without direct attention) either before or while writing, which often are idiosyncratic or monotonous (i.e. sitting, smoking, sipping a drink, vacuuming, pencil sharpening)

 Benefits of Writing Rituals:

-- Decrease Stress: The nature of writing a paper for a professor to evaluate produces significant stress, which can lead to procrastination.
+- Decrease Stress: The nature of writing a paper which a professor will be evaluating produces significant stress, which can lead to procrastination.
 Developing writing rituals allows people to place themselves in a familiar atmosphere each time they write.
-This familiarity creates a writing comfort zone and thus gives people self-confidence.
+This familiarity creates a writing "comfort zone" and thus gives people self-confidence.

 - Increase Power: Because professors determine writing assignments and deadlines, writers usually feel that someone else controls them.
 By developing writing rituals, however, writers can govern their writing situations in order to regain a sense of control.

 - Ease the writing process: Writer's block is a common problem that writers experience.
 Writers can lessen the horrors of writer's block with writing rituals, which make beginning easier.